remotemobprogramming/remotemobprogramming.github.io/typist.md

 Disable any notifications.
 The *rest of the team* doesn't want to get a sneak preview of your instant messages or emails.

+### Be confident.
+If you get contradicting commands, pause, and tell the *rest of the team* what you should do.
+Don't select one command over another on your own.
+Don't selectively ignore commands.

 ## How to act in the rest of the team

 ### Be intentional.